neftjs/neft/types/extensions/class.coffee.md

 This objects contains all property changes brought by a state.

 It accepts bindings as well.

+			utils.defineProperty @::, 'changes', null, ->
+				@_changes ||= new ChangesObject
+			, (obj) ->
+				assert.isObject obj

+				{changes} = @
+				for prop, val of obj
+					if typeof val is 'function'
+						changes.setFunction prop, val
+					else if Array.isArray(val) and val.length is 2 and typeof val[0] is 'function' and Array.isArray(val[1])
+						changes.setBinding prop, val
+					else
+						changes.setAttribute prop, val
+				return

 *Float* Class::priority = 0
 ---------------------------